Widespread Storm System Will Sweep Through Region: Here's Timing, 5-Day Forecast

 Ahead of the arrival of the system, there will be a mix of sun and clouds on Wednesday, Aug.
 23 with a high temperature in the mid-70s.

-It will be mainly cloudy on Thursday, Aug.
-24 with a high temperature in the low 70s, below the seasonal average for this time of year.
+Thursday, Aug.
+24 will be mainly cloudy with a high temperature in the low 70s, below the seasonal average for this time of year.

 The chance for precipitation will start from west to east around the middle of the afternoon Thursday.